Yemeni rebels say Saudi-led airstrike on prison killed 70

 Doctors Without Borders in a separate statement put the number of wounded alone at “around 200” people.

 “From what I hear from my colleague in Saada, there are many bodies still at the scene of the airstrike, many missing people,” said Ahmed Mahat, the organization's head of mission in Yemen.
-“It is impossible to know how many people have been killed.
-It seems to have been a horrific act of violence.”
+“It seems to have been a horrific act of violence.”

 The organization Save the Children earlier said over 60 were killed in Saada, describing the prison holding detained migrants.